eugenetsiunchik/fireart-quiz/README.md

 ## Common Explanations

 ### default index.js export
-File`index.js` into each folder looks weird for me.
+File`index.js` in each folder looks weird for me.
-Double component mentioning `import "./app/SomeComponent/SomeComponent"` in import, is lower price, than create unnecessary import files in each component folder. p.s.
-I'll use structure with `index.js` if project based on it
+Double component mentioning `import "./app/SomeComponent/SomeComponent"` in import, is lower price, than create unnecessary index files in each component folder. p.s.
+I'll use structure with `index.js` if project is based on it

 ## Figma design issues